 - The Community Foundation would like to hear how a grant from the Foundation helped your organization.
-If you would like to share your story of impact from a grant at the Foundation, please send a narrative to Erin Wiggins.
+If you would like to share your story of impact from a grant at the Foundation, please send a narrative to Nina Greene.
 Video stories are encouraged as well.

 Visit the Community Foundation's Facebook to share the buzz after receiving your grant!